ress059/ecu/doc/timer_h/index.rst

 an ordered list guarantees the remaining timers have also not expired.

-To maintain this order, every :ecudoxygen:`ecu_tlist` stores an **absolute** timestamp (:ecudoxygen:`ecu_tlist.current`) to keep track of time.
+To maintain this order, every :ecudoxygen:`ecu_tlist` stores an **absolute** timestamp (:ecudoxygen:`ecu_tlist::current`) to keep track of time.
 This stored value is incremented by the number of elapsed ticks passed to :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>`.
 Therefore it is updated in every call to :ecudoxygen:`ecu_tlist_service() <ecu_tlist_service>`: